Rupert Watson, 3rd Baron Manton: Horse racing

-From a young age, Watson was a successful jockey having won 130 times as an amateur.
+From a young age Watson was a successful jockey, having won 130 times as an amateur.
 He won the Kim Muir Chase at the Cheltenham Festival in 1955 riding Gay Monarch.

-Following the example of his father, who had established a stud at Plumpton Place in Sussex, and of his grandfather the 1st Baron Manton who took his title from the famous racehorse training establishment at Manton, Wiltshire, purchased by him shortly before his early death, he became a successful owner and breeder of racehorses.
-In 1970 he was a director of Thirsk Racecourse in Yorkshire.
+Following the example of his father, who had established a stud at Plumpton Place in Sussex, and of his grandfather the 1st Baron Manton, who took his title from the famous racehorse-training establishment at Manton, Wiltshire, purchased by him shortly before his early death, he became a successful owner and breeder of racehorses.
+In 1970 he was a director of Thirsk Racecourse, in Yorkshire.
 From 1970 to 1975 he was a member of the Horserace Betting Levy Board, created to divert monies from bookmakers to the racing industry.
-From 1982-5 he served as Senior Steward of the Jockey Club, when that role was still effectively the chief executive of the British horse racing industry, before the creation of the British Horseracing Board in 1993.
+From 1982-5 he served as Senior Steward of the Jockey Club, when that role was still effectively the chief executive of the British horse-racing industry, before the creation of the British Horseracing Board in 1993.
 As Senior Steward he led the campaign to persuade the government to allow betting shops to show televised races.

 Manton was a steward at several racecourses, Doncaster, Beverley and York Racecourse.
 He was a Tattersalls Committee member and between 1985 and 1991 he chaired the York Race Committee.
-In 1998 he entered a horse he bred and owned, Silver Stick, in the Horse & Hound Grand Military Gold Cup at Sandown Park.
+In 1998 he entered a horse he had bred and owned, Silver Stick, in the Horse & Hound Grand Military Gold Cup at Sandown Park.
 His son Miles was the jockey and won the race.
 When the Queen Mother presented Manton with his trophy he told her: "I saddled the horse; I bred the horse - and the jockey."